Chyna: Eddie Guerrero, Women's Champion, WWF departure (2000–2001)

 She left the WWF on November 30, 2001, several months after she had been taken off of television.
 Various accounts of her departure have circulated over the years.
 Behind the scenes, her former real-life boyfriend Paul "Triple H" Levesque began a relationship with Stephanie McMahon; Chyna said the pair began seeing each other before she and Levesque had broken up.
 In a 2002 interview with The Baltimore Sun, Chyna indicated that the breakup with Levesque had nothing to do with her leaving WWF, instead saying she departed to pursue an acting career.
 At the time of Chyna's departure from WWF, a statement from Jim Ross, then Executive Vice President of Talent Relations, reported it was "mutually agreed" to let her WWF contract expire in order for her to explore other career options.
 In a 2015 interview with Vince Russo, Chyna said after a meeting with Vince McMahon about the Stephanie McMahon situation, she was sent home and later received a fax telling her that she was not needed anymore.
-After Chyna's 2016 death, Chyna's sister Kathy reported the wrestler was offered a new WWF contract in 2001 with a minimum salary of $400,000 per year and the potential for additional substantially higher income via pay per view events and merchandise sales, but she refused to sign a contract for less than a base salary of $1 million per year.
-Ross later confirmed this account, characterizing the demand for $1 million per year as "outrageous" and unrealistic, leaving WWF officials reluctant to negotiate with her despite her fan popularity.
+After Chyna's 2016 death, Chyna's sister Kathy reported the wrestler was offered a new WWF contract in 2001 with a minimum salary of $400,000 per year but she refused to sign the contract.
+Ross later confirmed this account, adding that Laurer would not accept an offer with a base salary of less than $1 million, characterizing the demand as "outrageous" and unrealistic, leaving WWF officials reluctant to negotiate with her despite her fan popularity.